Brasero (heater): History

 In several archaeological museums, braseros from Etruria and Rome are displayed.
 Generally made of bronze, they have quadrangular, circular and oblong shapes; they rest on feet in the shape of wheels or animal claws, or on tripods, and some have rich ornaments in relief.
 Their use as peveters, in principle, was more religious than thermodomestic.
 This is also what the examples found in the Iberian Peninsula, of Iberian braseros seem to indicate.

-Perhaps the oldest precedent of the brasero is an ancestor of the Iranian "korsi", used among other occasions on the occasion of the Persian festival of Yalda.
-In pre-Columbian America, there are numerous similar artifacts, from the Aztec "tlecaxitl" of religious uses, to the braseros-fireplaces studied by instructor Raúl Ybarra.
-In Japan there is a similar device, the " kotatsu ".
-And in South America, especially in the Río de la Plata, a brasero model with barbecue functions is still preserved.
+Perhaps the oldest precedent of the brasero is an ancestor of the Iranian korsi, used among other occasions on the occasion of the Persian festival of Yalda.
+In pre-Columbian America, there are numerous similar artifacts, from the Aztec tlecaxitl of religious uses, to the braseros-fireplaces studied by instructor Raúl Ybarra.
+In Japan there is a similar device, the kotatsu.
+In South America, especially in the Río de la Plata, a brasero model with barbecue functions is still preserved.